UP | HOME

 Structure

-A ROS Workspace is a directory (which we will refer to as ws) containing:
+A ROS Workspace is a directory (called ws here) containing:

 1. The source code to ROS packages: ws/src/<repo>